 For rock climbers, the lifeless vertical climbing of neighboring hills fills in as a paradise.
 There is a climbing cliff outside the airport, which is generally used for training by the military.
-Jomsom’s surroundings will be suitable for hosting either of the Mountain Bike and Rock Climbing Competitions.
+Jomsom’s surroundings will be suitable for hosting either the Mountain Bike or Rock Climbing Competitions.

 6. Mustang Eco Museum